tarwn/lessthandot-hugo/blogs/content/posts/2017-08-07-deploying-to-servicefabric-from-teamcity.md

   <li>
     Add UpgradeDeployment to your PublishProfile: <ul style="padding-left: 40px">
       <li>
-        Option 1: Right click in Visual Studio, select Publish, use the link near the bottom to edit your deployment options and then close the dialog, choose “yes” when it asks if you want to save the profile”
+        Option 1: Right click in Visual Studio, select Publish, use the link near the bottom to edit your deployment options and then close the dialog, choose "yes" when it asks if you want to save the profile"
       </li>
       <li>
         Option 2: Open the relevant PublishProfile XML file and add this to the bottom for the default Unmonitored Upgrade settings <pre lang="xml">